beginner-corp/lambda/readme.md

 exports.handler = lambda(sum)
 ```

-`@smallwins/validate` takes care of parameter validation.
+`@smallwins/validate` cleans up parameter validation.
 The callback style above enjoys symmetry with the rest of Node and will automatically serialize `Error`s into JSON friendly objects including any stack trace.
 All you need to do is wrap a vanilla Node errback function in `lambda` which returns your function with an AWS Lambda friendly signature.

 #### :loop::loop::loop: easily chain dependant actions ala middleware :loop::loop::loop: